| Mexico:

 looked at once tender and cruelly calculated, an intimate

 act intended purely to keep the bird fighting.
+Before long, the more mangled of

 the two roosters was barely able to move, and the